Overview

 -d description="Crypto.com Tee (Unisex)"

-To accept a crypto payment, you create a Payment object.
+To accept a crypto payment, you need to create a Payment object.
 If your API keys is in test mode, no crypto is actually accepted, although everything else will occur as if in live mode.
-(Crypto.com Pay assumes that the payment would have completed successfully).
+(Crypto.com Pay assumes that the payment would have completed successfully in test mode).

 Response